michigg/lector_building_api/README.md

-# lector_building_api
+# Lector Building API
-Dezentralized lector api for building informations
+An api for lector building configs